Make a payment

 If you wish to pay monthly your payment must be in advance.
 You must pay the correct rent regularly and on time.

-We still offer a wide range of easy ways to pay.
+We offer a wide range of easy ways to pay.
 You can choose the method that suits you the best:

 If the rent you pay alters, the bank will be notified of the new amount automatically.
 You will be notified about the change in writing at the same time.